 What are the ABOS Part II case list requirements?

 The ABOS requires candidates to submit a comprehensive case list from their independent surgical practice.
-This list must include a minimum number of cases across specific orthopedic categories, and it must represent cases where the candidate was the primary surgeon.
-Cases performed during residency or fellowship do not count — the Board is evaluating your independent practice.
+This list must include a minimum number of cases across specific orthopaedic categories, and it must represent cases where the candidate was the primary surgeon.
+Cases performed during residency or fellowship do not count, the Board is evaluating your independent practice.

-The case list must span a defined practice period (typically the most recent 6 months of qualifying practice) and include sufficient volume across the required categories: trauma, sports, adult reconstruction, spine, hand/upper extremity, foot/ankle, pediatrics, and tumor.
+The case list must include all consecutive operative cases where you were the primary surgeon during a six-month collection period beginning January 1 of the year prior to your exam.
+The list should include sufficient volume across the required categories: trauma, sports, adult reconstruction, spine, hand/upper extremity, foot/ankle, pediatrics, and tumor.
 Each case requires specific documentation: patient demographics (de-identified), diagnosis, procedure performed, and outcome.
 The ABOS provides detailed templates and submission instructions through their online portal.

 Key Facts

-- Must cover required orthopedic categories (trauma, sports, reconstruction, etc.)
+- Must cover required orthopaedic categories (trauma, sports, reconstruction, etc.)

-- Every submitted case must be exam-ready — you cannot predict which will be chosen
+- Every submitted case must be exam-ready during the case list process

 Related Questions